top of page

 ved will cause everything inside your car to be approximately 30 times its own weight.

-That’s right, if you weight 10st, you will weigh 300st!
+That’s right - if you weigh 10st, you will weigh 300st!
 Similarly, your mobile phone becomes the weight of approximately two house bricks!

 So, let’s have a think about what you have in your car…